swathireddy26/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Access Control Design Patterns

-- `Access Control' design pattern is used in RewardContributors contract to restrict certain access for users.
+- `Access Control` design pattern is used in RewardContributors contract to restrict certain access for users.
 These functions can only be accessed by the users who have certain roles.

 ## Inheritance and Interfaces